 IFDC functions as a sub-grantee to the International Maize and Wheat Improvement Center (CIMMYT) under the Feed the Future Nepal Seed and Fertilizer project (2016-2021), with a role focused on fertilizer and ISFM market development, private sector engagement, public sector policy, and extension.
 The broader project has both a seed component and a fertilizer component.

 The seed component builds the capacity of the public and private sectors on market-oriented variety development, technologies for quality seed production, and seed business development.

 The fertilizer component updates ISFM and fertilizer recommendations, seeks to commercialize more precise fertilizer application equipment, builds agro-input retailer and farmer cooperative knowledge of ISFM and fertilizer management using the “4R” Nutrient Stewardship approach (right source, right rate, right time, and right place), and explores options for policy reform and an increased private sector role in fertilizer distribution.

-NSAF seeks to increase national crop productivity as well as household-level food security and economic welfare.
+The Feed the Future Nepal Seed and Fertilizer project seeks to increase national crop productivity as well as household-level food security and economic welfare.
 The project is funded by USAID via CIMMYT.

 - Assisted NeFEA in preparing the association’s business development strategies.